 • Chlorine in pools strips away gold quickly

-• Saltwater corrodes both the gold layer and base metal
+• Saltwater corrodes both the gold layer and the base metal

 • Sunscreen and sweat can also leave residues that are hard to clean